2gatherproject/decentralized-social-apps-guide/README.md

 * [Mix platform](https://www.mix-blockchain.org/) - Using Ethereum and IPFS
 * [Matrix platform](https://matrix.org/) - Matrix is an extendable social messaging platform that is currently federated/distributed, but they are looking into a [fully decentralized P2P version](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) with an innovative approach that puts the federated server onto people's devices!
 Something to watch - A [discussion room](https://matrix.to/#/#p2p:matrix.org) is available to follow developments.
 Strongly private group messaging using MegOlm double-ratchet.
 Supports [bridges](https://matrix.org/bridges/) to existing "walled garden" corporate networks and custom [bots](https://matrix.org/bots/).
 Matrix is governed through an transparent, participatory process overseen by the [Matrix Foundation](https://matrix.org/foundation/).
 Element is Matrix's reference client (see above).
 * [OddSDK](https://github.com/oddsdk) - ODD SDK is Fission's true local-first, edge computing stack.
 ODD SDK empowers you to build fully distributed web applications with auth and storage without needing a complex backend
+* [Qortal](https://github.com/Qortal/qortal) - Community-Driven and Developed, Completely Custom Built, and Truly Decentralized.
+With its Unique Egalitarian Consensus Protocol, Leveling System, and Blockchain-Secured Distributed Data Network, QORTAL is Designed To Create A Completely Secure and Liberating Digital World.
+[More info](https://qortal.org/)
 * [Sia](https://github.com/SiaFoundation/siad) - A decentralized cloud storage platform.
 * [Spritely](https://spritelyproject.org/) - An alpha ecosystem of protocols and projects leveraging ActivityPub and Object Capabilities.
 Read about [The Heart of Spritely: Distributed Objects and Capability Security](https://spritely.institute/static/papers/spritely-core.html) here.
 * [SecuShare](https://secushare.org/) - decentralized messaging on GNU:Net (see below)